npool9/PrintAll/ReadMe.md

 # PrintAll

-A small, simple application for mass printing of a chosen directory.
+A small, simple application for mass printing of all files in a chosen directory (including subdirectories).